Origins

 500-year period.

-All sources are referenced, and the book is fully indexed.
-The Foreword has been written by Dr.George Redmonds.
+sources are referenced, and the book is fully indexed.
+The Foreword has been written by Dr.George

 For further details, you can contact me using the e-mail link below.